-21. According to Article 13(b)(iii) of the Procedure, proceedings involving a Limited be designated as the Chair.
-The Chair shall be of a nationality different from the nationalities of the Applicant and of the Independent Objector.
-Pursuant to Article
+20. According to Article 13(b)(iii) of the Procedure, proceedings involving a Limited Public Interest objection are referred to a panel of three experts ("Expert Panel" or "Panel"), recognized as eminent jurists of international reputation, one of whom shall be designated as the Chair.
+The Chair shall be of a nationality different from the nationalities of the Applicant and of the Objector.
+Pursuant to Article 3(3) of Appendix I to the Rules, experts are appointed by the Chairman of the Standing Committee of the ICC International Centre for Expertise.